-Intuit is committed to responsible sourcing and has been dedicate to ensuring that any Conflict Minerals contained in its products do not finance armed group.
-Towards this end, Intuit has made notable progress in ensuring that Conflict Minerals are sourced from conflict-free smelters.
+Intuit is committed to responsible sourcing and has been dedicated to ensuring that any Conflict Minerals contained in its products do not finance armed groups.
+Towards this end, Intuit has made notable progress in ensuring that Conflict Minerals are responsibly sourced from smelters that are conformant with RMAP.